 Why you should listen

-At TED2013, Sugata Mitra made a bold TED Prize wish: Help me build a place where children can explore and learn on their own -- and teach one another -- using resouces from the worldwide cloud.
+Mitra thinks self-organized learning will shape the future of education.
+At TED2013, he made a bold TED Prize wish: Help me build a School in the Cloud where children can explore and learn on their own -- and teach one another -- using resouces from the worldwide cloud.

 The School in the Cloud now includes seven physical locations -- five in India and two in the UK.
 At the same time, the School in the Cloud online platform lets students participate anywhere, with partner learning labs and programs in countries like Colombia, Pakistan and Greece.
 In 2016, Mitra held the first School in the Cloud conference in India.
 He shared that more than 16,000 SOLE sessions had taken place so far, with kids all around the world dipping their toes in this new education model.

 “Mitra argues that the information revolution has enabled a style of learning that wasn’t possible before.” — Wired